Bubble Watch: Are mid-majors going to get hosed?

 Work to do

 Despite losing at St. John's, the Pirates should be fine on paper.
 There's still the Hall's neutral-floor victory over Kentucky, of course, just as there's still the road win at Maryland.
 So, yes, Kevin Willard's team should be in good shape as a likely No. 11 seed.
 Rest easy, optimists! ...
 But for you pessimists out there, here's the thing: Seton Hall's remaining games are at Georgetown and at home against Marquette and Villanova.
 Is it really so unthinkable that the Pirates (currently 16-11 overall and 7-8 in the Big East) could lose two or, dare Bubble Watch say it, all three of those?
-This glass might be half-empty after all.
+This glass might be half empty after all.
 (Updated: Feb.
 23)

 The Bulldogs have been trying really hard to take off for much of February, but they are now at the end of the runway.
 Losing to Providence isn't particularly damaging -- St. John's did it twice -- but the fact that Butler did so at home does make it a Quad 3 defeat, the first one incurred this season by a team that's 15-13 and 6-9 in its league.
 LaVall Jordan's men now must try to play their way into the field from "first four out" turf (at best) with games at Villanova, at home against Xavier and on the road for the rematch with the Friars in Providence.
 Even a win on the road against the Wildcats may not carry the necessary luster to get this job done.
 The Bulldogs will have an awful lot of work to do at the Big East tournament.
 (Updated: Feb.
 26)

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.